Note:

 • Reporting suspicions of modern slavery, identified through transaction monitoring and suspicious behaviours in our branches.

-• Supporting the needs of vulnerable groups and individuals, who we recognise are at greater risk of exploitation.
+• Supporting the needs of vulnerable individuals, who we recognise are at greater risk of exploitation.

-• Providing alternative options to customers without standard identity documentation, and offering a basic bank account to ensure financial services are available to those who might otherwise be excluded from mainstream banking.
+• Providing alternative options to customers without standard identity documentation, including offering basic bank accounts to support financial independence and inclusion.

-Our Modern Slavery Act Statement outlines what we are doing to help fight modern slavery.
+Our Modern Slavery Act Statement outlines what we are doing to mitigate and manage the risks of modern slavery.

 Supporting colleagues’ rights

-We believe that our colleagues should be treated with respect and dignity and work in an environment that is free from harassment and unlawful discrimination.
+We believe that our colleagues should be treated with respect and dignity, and work in an environment that is inclusive, and free from harassment and unlawful discrimination.

-We are responsible for respecting and promoting the human rights of all our colleagues, which we do through:
+We respect and promote the human rights of all our colleagues across the Group, through:

-• Our Human Resources policies and processes, which reflect best practice and legal requirements
+• Our Human Resources policies and processes, which reflect best practice and adhere to legal requirements.

-• Ensuring working hours are not excessive and that colleagues take appropriate rest breaks and holidays to ensure a work-life balance
+• Ensuring working hours are not excessive and that colleagues take appropriate rest breaks and holidays to ensure a work-life balance.
+Our range of family-friendly leave supports our approach.

-• Complying with the relevant legislation when employing those under the age of 18
+• Complying with relevant legislation when employing those under the age of 18.

-• Complying with the relevant data protection legislation when processing colleague data
+• Complying with relevant data protection legislation when processing colleague data.

 • Supporting our colleagues’ right to freedom of association and collective bargaining.

 We carry out regular pay monitoring and test our approach through periodic equal pay audits.
 These make sure our policies are operating fairly and without bias.
-We also publish our gender and ethnicity pay gaps annually.
+We also publish our gender pay gaps (Pay gaps at Nationwide sub-group: Gender and Ethnicity Pay Gap Report 2024, PDF 114KB (opens in a new window).
+Pay gaps at Virgin Money, PDF 2.5MB (opens in a new window)).
+In addition, our Nationwide sub-group publishes its Ethnicity Pay Gap, PDF 114KB (opens in a new window).

 Listening to colleagues

-Under our policies and processes, Nationwide does not tolerate bullying, harassment or unlawful discrimination of any kind, whether by our employees, contingent workers, suppliers or customers.
+Under our policies and processes, Nationwide does not tolerate bullying, harassment, or unlawful discrimination of any kind, whether for our employees, contractors, suppliers, or customers.

 Supporting communities

-This includes engaging with the government and politicians to champion the interests of our customers and Nationwide, such as working with them to help overcome the barriers to owning a home, and on enhancing protection from fraud and scams.
+This includes engaging with the government and politicians to champion the interests of our customers and Nationwide, such as working with them to help overcome the barriers to owning a home, and on promoting financial inclusion.
 We are also engaged through our trade association memberships, including UK Finance and the Building Societies Association.

 Our environmental disclosures